 Why do you do what you do?
 Patti points out how important it is to live with intention and be on-purpose.
-Learn how to mentor the people coming behind you!
+Learn how to mentor the people who follow you!
 Talk with them.
-But don’t merely talk, communicate effectively with them – listen to them, ask them questions, challenge them.
-And please, don’t forget to encourage them all along the way!
-Encouragement is much like Vitamin B-12…it gives strength to the heart!
-The wisdom of Proverbs says, “A cheerful heart is good medicine, but a crushed spirit dries up the bones” (Proverbs 17:22 NIV).
-Relationships play a major role in our leaving a legacy in the fabric of life.
+And don’t merely talk, communicate effectively with them – listen to them, remember what they said, ask them questions, challenge them.
+And remember to pass along some encouragement…it’s like Vitamin B-12 — gives strength to the heart!
+A wise man once said, “A cheerful heart is good medicine, but a crushed spirit dries up the bones.”
+Relationships play a major role in the legacies we leave….they make up the fabric of life.